ultimate271/notes/dostoevsky/brothers03.04.md

 hatred—that hate which is only a hair’s‐breadth from love, from the maddest love!

+#### Mitya decides to give the money to Katerina, who accepts it, and leads Mitya to consider killing himself out of delight, which concludes this portion of the confession
 “I went to the window, put my forehead against the frozen pane, and I remember the ice burnt my forehead like fire.
 I did not keep her long, don’t be afraid.
 I turned round, went up to the table, opened the drawer